ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 ## Using the tools
 {: #using-the-tools}

-The [npm page][npmpackage]{: new_window}{: external}
+The [npm page](https://www.npmjs.com/package/@cloudant/couchbackup){: new_window}{: external}
-details the basics of using the command line tools for backup and restore of data.
+details the basics of using the command-line tools for backup and restore of data.
 The following examples show how to put those details into practice by describing the use of the tools for specific tasks.

 The CouchBackup package provides two ways of using its core functions.

-* The command line tools can be embedded into standard UNIX command pipelines.
+* The command-line tools can be embedded into standard UNIX command pipelines.
   For many scenarios,
   a combination of `cron` and simple shell scripting of the `couchbackup` application is sufficient.
 * A library usable from node.js.
   The library allows more complicated backup processes to be created and deployed, such as determining dynamically which databases must be backed up.

-Use either the command line backup tool, or the library with application code, to enable backup from {{site.data.keyword.cloudant_short_notm}} databases as part of more complicated situations.
+Use either the command-line backup tool, or the library with application code, to enable backup from {{site.data.keyword.cloudant_short_notm}} databases as part of more complicated situations.
 A useful scenario is scheduling backups by using `cron`,